Full name Benjamin Alexander Raine

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

 Ben Raine, a combative seam-bowling allrounder, returned to Durham at the end of the 2018 season, five years after leaving them in search of greater opportunities.
-In the meantime, he had progressed well and had attracted interest from several other counties before returning to the north-east for personal reasons.
+In the meantime, he had progressed well and had attracted interest from several other counties before leaving Leicestershire to go back to the northeast for personal reasons.
 Durham were no longer the powerful county he had known when he departed and his return gave them a considerable boost.

-Raine, Sunderland born and a former England U-19, previously made two appearances for Durham in 2011, including a first-class debut against the Sri Lankan tourists.
-He spent four years at the Durham academy.
+Raine, Sunderland born and a former England Under-19, quickly settled back in at the Riverside, finishing behind only Chris Rushworth with 54 Championship wickets for the 2019 season, as well as recording his two highest first-class scores.
+He had previously made two appearances for Durham in 2011, including a first-class debut against the Sri Lankan tourists, having spent four years at the Durham academy.

 He made his Championship debut for Leicestershire at Glamorgan in 2013 and collected four wickets.
 He then advertised his all-round qualities with a career-best 72 against the eventual Division Two champions, Lancashire.